aceface/crayon/README.md

 console.log(crayon('goldenrod', 'dodgerblue', 'inverse', 'underline')("inverted and underlined"));
 ```

 You can pass in any ANSI 256 color code, CSS color name, or CSS hex description of a color.
-The first argument sets the
+The first argument sets the foreground color; the second argument
+is optional and sets the background color.
+All other arguments are styles you
+could give to chalk that will be also applied, ex. `'underline'` or `'inverse'`.